Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

 Warning sign: If you weren’t informed of different financing options or were pressured into taking a specific deal, this could be a case of mis-selling.

-Personal Contract Purchase (PCP) deals are complicated especially for those people who aren’t well-versed on how this financing option goes.
+Personal Contract Purchase (PCP) deals are complicated especially for those people who aren’t well-versed on how this financing option works.
 This is the exact reason why many people end up filing claims.
-Some Mercedes Benz finance customers were not given the clear breakdown on important terms such as balloon payment, which then led to mis-sold deals.
-Balloon payment can be tricky, and dealers take advantage of this, to trap customers into deals which at the latter, can affect them financially, or require them to pay huge sums for ownership.
+Some Mercedes Benz finance customers were not given a clear breakdown on important terms such as balloon payment, which then led to mis-sold deals.
+Balloon payment can be tricky, and dealers take advantage of this, to trap customers into deals that at the latter, can affect them financially or require them to pay huge sums for ownership.

 Warning sign: If you notice additional products in your contract that you didn’t agree to or weren’t fully explained to you, this could indicate mis-selling.